UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 - Docs subfolder - includes additional files of documentation
 - src subfolder - embraces source code

 For the sake of this tutorial src directory is divided into suites/kits/bundles.
 Each suite represents topics/projects created in a particular part of the tutorial.
 We should create README.md file in your repository to explain other people what is a goal of our project, why it's useful and how they can use it.
+This is where you should place basic documentation of your repository.
 When we share open source software we ought to license it.
 A software license will tells others what they can and can't do with our source code.
 Our local repository may contain configuration files, build output, or just backup files or user specific files created by IDE.
 To avoid pushing these files to GitHub repository we need specify unique file, types of files or directories in our .gitignore file.
 See an example below.

 ```txt